Something went wrong!

 High above the Ybbs River, the impressive Rothschild Castle stands on a conglomerate rock - a medieval building from the 13th century that was remodeled in the neo-Gothic style after its acquisition by Albert Salomon Anselm von Rothschild in 1875.
 The striking 33-meter-high keep with its modern glass structure and the picturesque courtyard with neo-Gothic arcades define the appearance of the complex today.

-Perched high above Spitz an der Donau, the little-known Hinterhaus Ruin offers a fascinating glimpse into history.
-Once a formidable fortress and control post for the Danube under the notorious Kuenringer family, it is now a serene spot with spectacular views.
+Perched directly above Spitz an der Donau, the little-known Hinterhaus Ruin is worth a 1 - 1,5h excursion.
+Once a formidable fortress and control post for the Danube under the notorious Kuenringer family, it is now a serene spot with lovely views.
 Its terraced architecture, complete with a towering keep and numerous rooms, invites you to explore and imagine its storied past.

 In the wine region of Lower Austria, you can discover the impressive Asparn Castle, a building from the 13th century that now houses the MAMUZ Museum.
 Across three floors and a 19,000 m² outdoor area, you can explore 40,000 years of European settlement history.
 Originally built by Hadmar von Sonnberg, the castle features two powerful corner towers from the 15th century and was extensively renovated and made accessible in 2013.
 In the archaeological workshops and the "research lab," you can get hands-on and try out historical craft techniques.